Kqtan/kqtan.github.io/README.md

 ## About Me

-I'm an Actuarial Science Graduate with a passion for Data Science and Machine Learning.
-I believe in the power of technology and innovation to drive positive change in the world.
+A highly motivated Actuarial Science graduate seeking a Data Science role.
+For starters, I am passionate about Data Science and Machine Learning, aiming to contribute my analytical skills to a dynamic team that values innovation.
+Besides, I am also eager to create value through data-driven insights and continuously evolve in a collaborative environment.
+Ultimately, I am ready to make a positive impact with my enthusiasm and expertise.

 ## Job Experience